xebia-functional/tictactoe/docs/Workshop.md

-That is clearly not very ergonomic. `tagless final` allows us to use all the complexity limiting tricks we talked about for values to encode programs with small, parameterized methods which produce trees of data values encoding a given, possibly side-effecting domain, like say handling http requests and responses behind the implementations of the interfaces.
+That is clearly not very ergonomic. `tagless final` allows us to use all the complexity limiting tricks we talked about for values to encode programs with small, parameterized methods which produce trees of data values (for side effects) encoding a given, possibly side-effecting domain, like say handling http requests and responses behind the implementations of the interfaces.
 The data types that are built then expose some sort of `run` method, which interprets the value of the tree produced.

 In this way, programs written with a tagless final encoding limit the cumbersome data type encodings required to work with side-effecting